chenhongqiao/ToolDec/toolllm/README.md

 - Note that the modification is based on a [8/20/23 Snapshot](https://github.com/OpenBMB/ToolBench/tree/745ea4c3d670e83ef75697896016fce8ef9c6ea0).
 Please refer to the original repository for more up-to-date versions.
 - Code unrelated to ToolDec experiments (such as training) are removed.

-`query`: ToolEval test sets used in experiments.
+`data/query`: ToolEval test sets used in experiments.
 Query files contain testcases extracted from the original tests.

-`output`: Output of the experiments. `nofuzzy` refers to the extrapolation study without fuzzy matching.
+`data/output`: Output of the experiments. `nofuzzy` refers to the extrapolation study without fuzzy matching.

+`data/toolenv`: Python wrappers of the APIs.

 ## Preparation